nickebbitt/nickebbitt.github.io/_posts/2021-11-15-grow-yourself-through-communities.md

 When you know the community feels right you can start to focus your attention on actively seeking out the content and interactions that are most relevant to you.

-You'll start to be more selective of attending the specific events that interest you, and become more aware of people in the community that are of interest.
+You'll start to be more selective of attending the specific events that interest you and become more aware of people in the community that are of interest.

 ![grow2](/assets/grow-yourself-through-communities/grow2.png){:class="img-responsive"}

 This will help you to grow some more.

+Adopting a more intentional approach to being involved in the community will help you to receive the information you find most relevant and make valuable connections.

 ![give](/assets/grow-yourself-through-communities/give.png){:class="img-responsive"}